 Minutes of the Board meetings and Board Committees meetings are recorded in sufficient detail the matters considered by the Board and the Board Committees and the decisions reached, including any concerns raised by the Directors.
 Draft minutes of each Board meeting and Board Committees meeting are sent to the Directors for comments within a reasonable time after the date on which the meeting was held.
-The minutes of the Board meetings are open for inspection by Directors.
+The minutes of the Board meetings and Board Committees meetings are open for inspection by Directors.

-For the Reporting Period, nine Board meetings were held and the attendance of the individual Directors at these meetings is set out in the table below:
+For the Reporting Period, eleven Board meetings were held and the attendance of the individual Directors at these meetings is set out in the table below:

+Attended/ Eligible

-Directors Attended/ Eligible to attend
+Directors to attend

-Mr. Zhang Zhangsun 09/09
+Mr. Zhang Zhangsun 11/11

-Ms. Ruan Wenjuan 09/09
+Ms. Ruan Wenjuan 11/11

-Ms. Zhang Jin 09/09
+Ms. Zhang Jin (resigned on November 8, 2021) 10/11

-Mr. Lin Yaoquan 09/09
+Mr. Lin Yaoquan (resigned on November 8, 2021) 11/11

-Ms. Dong Xueer 09/09
+Ms. Dong Xueer 11/11

-Mr. Li Bin 09/09
+Mr. Li Bin (resigned on April 11, 2021) 0/4

+Mr. Hao Zhenhe (appointed on November 8, 2021) 0/0

+Mr. Sun Xiaodong (appointed on November 8, 2021) 0/0

-Mr. Luo Zhenbang 09/09
+Mr. Luo Zhenbang 11/11

-Mr. Lai Siming 09/09
+Mr. Lai Siming 11/11

-Ms. Chen Jingru 09/09
+Ms. Chen Jingru 11/11